deep-learning-prof/ta-guidance-cs656/getting-started.md

 machines.

 This guide provides an overview of the tasks.
-Specific steps for some of the tasks can be found in different files withing this folder.
+Specific steps for some of the tasks can be found in different files within this folder.

 ## Add students to the course page
 The course page is hosted on Microsoft Teams as a "team" page.
 Students are *not* automatically added to